SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The process, a concrete view {#sec:processconcrete}
 ============================

-MF: the process should start with collecting, are at least making it clear we are not tackling it here.
-Otherwise hard to understand where we are starting from.

 In this process we are assuming that you have a place (refered to as _Warehouse_) to gather any relevant physical artifacts.
 Because the SWHAP process is about digital archiving and presenting, we also assume that you have digitalized (scanning or taking pictures) of these items to be further ingested in the SWHAP process.
 From now own, we will be focusing on the digital process only.

 Seeting up your digital workbench